Sciatica / Pinched Nerve / Slipped Disc

 Treatment depends on the cause.

-Seeing Dr Warren to determine the cause of your episode of Low Back / Sciatica Pain is the first step to sorting out your problem.
+Seeing a chiropractor to determine the cause of your episode of Low Back / Sciatica Pain is the first step in sorting out your problem.

 Supportive Care